 What Is a Pre-Existing Condition?

 In simple terms, a pre-existing condition is any health issue you have before your insurance coverage starts.
 This could be something major like diabetes or heart disease or something minor like an old ankle sprain.

 It’s important to remember that having a pre-existing condition doesn’t mean that you’re uninsurable or that every claim will automatically be denied.
 But it can certainly make things more complicated when you’re trying to file a claim, especially after a personal injury.

 Can I Recover Compensation for a Pre-Existing Condition?

 In the world of personal injury law, there’s a principle known as the “eggshell plaintiff” rule.
-This rule essentially states anyone who injures another person is responsible for all the consequences, even if the injured person had a pre-existing condition that made the injuries worse.
+This rule essentially states anyone injuring another person is responsible for all the consequences, even if the person had a pre-existing condition that worsened the injuries.
 Sounds fair, right?

 In theory, this should mean pre-existing conditions shouldn’t impact your right to compensation following an accident.
 But in reality, it’s not always that straightforward.

 Insurance companies are businesses; like all businesses, they’re trying to minimize costs.
 Sometimes, they might argue that your injury resulted from a pre-existing condition rather than the accident.
 And in those cases, they might attempt to deny your claim or reduce the amount they have to pay.
 But remember, just because an insurance company says something doesn’t mean it’s the final word.